youaregreathk/Weather-data-api/README.md

 This project uses 3rd party (OpenWeatherMap.com) Api to get live weather data.
 We are limited to 60 calls per mintutes for free access.

+## Uber H3 Geospatial Indexing

+This project uses Uber H3 geospatial indexing to store latitude and longitude in the data model and database

+Please refer to https://uber.github.io/h3/#/ for usage and documentation

 ## Lombok
 The project uses [Lombok](https://projectlombok.org/) for code generation.
 Please be sure to install lombok intellij plugin first.